 Catholic and Mennonite families lived side by side but not together.
 Mennonites were "Protestants" and the difference of religion was an unbridgeable gap.
 Mixed marriages were prohibited from each side.
 Moreover, the lack of knowledge about the Mennonite religion generated much misunderstanding.
 For most Catholic Poles, the Mennonites were lost souls consumed by heresy.
 Everything was subject to reprobation, in particular their practice of the holy sacraments, their refusal to honour the Saints and especially their lack of veneration for the Blessed Virgin Mary.
-For their part, the Mennonites had a despondent look upon a religion they considered completely archaic.
-Obedience to a distant pontiff, omnipotent clergy, rituals in incomprehensible Latin, devotional practices, and many local traditions added to this obscurantist aspect.
+For their part, the Mennonites had a despondent look upon the Catholic religion they considered archaic.
+From their perpective, obedience to a distant pontiff, omnipotent clergy, rituals in incomprehensible Latin, devotional practices, and many local traditions generated obscurantism and ignorance.
 However, the two communities showed a distant and mutual respect and there was no attempt to proselytise on either side.

 The church of the wider Kazun Community was a "Gotteshaus" (House of the Lord) that looked like any other wooden house, with no particular external religious signs.
 This was a visual sacrilege for devout Catholics who took great pride in decorating all their churches and small family chapels (Kapliczka).
 Mennonite children were baptized in their teen’s years and such a late sacrament was a serious neglect for the Catholics.
 Mennonites families were buried in a separate graveyards.
 Their tombstones in Kazun and Secymin displayed mysterious letters and cabalistic signs.
 The Mennonite cemetery was considered as some kind of evil playground by elder locals who crossed themselves whenever passing by.